USB CableConnector Type Guide

 We have put together this exhaustive guide to help you untangle all the nuanced idiosyncrasies between the different types of USB cables on the market.

 Also known as USB standard A connector, the USB A connector is primarily be used on host controllers in computers and hubs.
 USB-A socket is designed to provide a "downstream" connection intended for host controllers and hubs, rarely implemented as an "upstream" connector on a peripheral device.
 This is because USB host will supply a 5V DC power on the VBUS pin.
-As such, it is important to remember when in doubt while purchasing USB cables it is safest to make sure at least one of the plugs is a USB A.
+As such, it is important to remember while purchasing USB cables it is safest to make sure at least one of the plugs is a USB A.

 Though not that common, USB A male to A male cables are used by some implementers to make connections between two USB A style female port.
 Be aware that typical A-A cables are not intended for connection between two host computers or computer to hub.